samurato/DdosScript/README.md

 # DdosScript
-#DDos Attack in the send form Tested to work with emailJS
+#DDos Attack in the send form Tested to work with emailJS<br />
+using Multi threading

 """
-Strongly advised not to use this code
+Strongly advised not to use this code<br />
-Use at your own risk or with prior consent of the owner or with legal warrant.
+Use at your own risk or with prior consent of the owner or with legal warrant.<br />
-Author or anyone involved in development of the code is not responsible for the outcome due to this code Author : Samrat Pant samrat.sammie@gmail.com
+Author or anyone involved in development of the code is not responsible for the outcome due to this code <br />
+Author : Samrat Pant<br />
+samrat.sammie@gmail.com<br />
 """

      ...----....